KrishnaPG/auction-engine/tasks/tasks-0001-prd-auction-engine.md

 - `README.md` - Project documentation.

 ## Notes
+- Critical: the auction/bidding might happen over a long period of time and our app/package might have restarted multiple times during that period.
+Do not expect anything to be in memory.
+Always use database as the single source of truth.
+Never store any state data in memory.
+- Reliability should be the key concern and expect everything to fail at any point of time and design the code to withstand that.
 - Unit tests should be in separate, dedicated `tests` folder (not to be mixed with code files in the `src` folder).
 - Use `Bun test [optional/path/to/test/file]` to run tests.
 Running without a path executes all tests found by the Bun test configuration.
 - Apart from unit tests we should have a test driver (CLI) that can test end-to-end engine with various different test mock auction scenarios (preferably loaded from test JSON file);